AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ### Registered Applications {#registered-applications}

 This tab provides a list of application registrations.
-View [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md), for more information.

 ### Custom Schemes {#custom-schemes}

 This tab displays a list of custom schemes.
-View [iOS/tvOS application registration](/help/authentication/iostvos-application-registration.md) and [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md), for more information.
+View [iOS/tvOS application registration](/help/authentication/iostvos-application-registration.md).

 ## Add new programmer {#add-new-programmer}